Paulllux/mathgame-privacy-policy/privacy-policy.md

-Privacy Policy for MathGame
+Privacy Policy for Numeria
 Last Updated: 5-12-2024

-At MathGame, we value your privacy.
+At Numeria, we value your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use our app.

 ---